 "Expected" - the amount of stock that is expected to arrive in the warehouse.
 Products are expected from open Manufacturing Orders (not yet completed) and materials from open Purchase Orders (not yet received).

 Reorder Point - the level of inventory for a product or a material that indicates a need to replenish the stock.
-Reorder Point can be manually set and edited on the item card.
+Edit it directly on the Stock screen.
 Read more about Reorder Point, How to set a Reorder Point, and Determining the appropriate level of Reorder Point.

 Missing / Excess - your product manufacturing and material purchasing decisions should be based on this column.
 It shows the stock difference from the optimal level.
 It is a calculated field in Katana and equals "In stock - Committed + Expected - Reorder Point".
 If you see any negative values, you should create a new Manufacturing Order for a product or a Purchase Order for a material.

 Keeping an eye on the "Missing/Excess" helps to ensure you always have enough products in your warehouse to satisfy the demand from customers and materials to meet the manufacturing needs.
 You can sort the "Missing/Excess" column to quickly see the items with the lowest stock levels (compared to the optimum).

 However, also keep in mind that too much excess inventory is also not preferable as it comes at a cost (cash is tied up, you need to rent additional warehouse space and pay salary to people handling the stock etc.).